AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_containers.rst

        Idx : Extended_Index;
        C   : Cursor;
     begin
-       --  Use Find_Index to retrieve index of element with value 10 Idx := V.Find_Index (10);
+       --  Use Find_Index to retrieve index of
+       --  the element with value 10
+       Idx := V.Find_Index (10);

        --  Checking whether index is valid